kevin-lee/effectie/docs/latest/cats-effect2/cats-effect2.md

 ---
 id: cats-effect2
-title: "For Cats Effect"
+title: "For Cats Effect 2"
 ---

-## Effectie for Cats Effect
+## Effectie for Cats Effect 2

 * [What to Import](import.md)
 * [Fx](fx/fx.md)